vasyl83/tutorials/03.fileserver/02.os/03.sso/docs.md

 Check that everything is working with `id` and `getent`:
 ```
-debian :: ~ » id administrator
+# id administrator
 uid=1068800500(administrator) gid=1068800513(domain users) groups=1068800513(domain users),1068800520(group policy creator owners),1068800519(enterprise admins),1068800512(domain admins),1068800518(schema admins),1068801128(users),1068800572(denied rodc password replication group)

-debian :: ~ » getent group "domain users"
+# getent group "domain users"
 domain users:*:1068800513:vasyl,administrator,veronika,vitaliy,krbtgt,maryna,julie
 ```
 If either one of the commands does not return valid entries append `enumerate = True` at the end of **/etc/sssd/sssd.conf**, restart sssd and try again.
 If it is still not working check the logs under **/var/log/sssd/**, **/var/log/auth** and **/var/log/syslog**.
 Also never forget that [Google](https://google.com) is your friend!
+Try googling any errors that you get.

-Finally add the pam_mkhomedir module, as the last module in the **/etc/pam.d/common-session** file in order to set up home directory autocreation for all users upon first login:
+Finally add the pam_mkhomedir, at the last line in **/etc/pam.d/common-session** in order to set up home directory autocreation for all users upon first login:
 ```
-debian :: ~ » echo "session required pam_mkhomedir.so skel=/etc/skel/ umask=0077" >> /etc/pam.d/common-session
+# echo "session required pam_mkhomedir.so skel=/etc/skel/ umask=0077" >> /etc/pam.d/common-session
 ```

-It is possible to also authenticate logins to Desktop using Active Directory accounts.
+It is possible to also authenticate desktop logins using Active Directory accounts.
 The AD accounts will not show up in the pick list with local users, so lightdm will need to be modified.
-Edit the file `/etc/lightdm/lightdm.conf.d/50-unity-greeter.conf` and append the following two lines:
+Edit the file `/etc/lightdm/lightdm.conf.d/50-unity-greeter.conf` and append the following two lines (if the file doesn't exist create it and the lightdm.conf.d folder):
 ```
 greeter-show-manual-login=true
 greeter-hide-users=true
 ```
 Afterward lightdm need to be restarted (by rebooting the computer).

-If GSSAPI will be used to authenticate windows clients connecting to Debian (passwordless connection without need to set up keys) it is also required to enable delegation in Active Directory Users and Computers for the newly created principal (Trust this computer for delegation to any service (Kerberos only).
+If GSSAPI will be used to authenticate windows clients connecting to Debian (passwordless connection without need to set up keys) it is also required to enable delegation in Active Directory, Users and Computers for the newly created principal (Trust this computer for delegation to any service (Kerberos only).